Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

   - Support in-game display of response messages
   - Broadcast player command execution
     - Players who execute commands can also see the commands themselves
+    - Exclude broadcasts for execution of specific commands
-  - Broadcast server console log
+  - Send all console log messages to Discord
 - Server Commands available
   - Use Discord to manage channels that can execute MCDC commands
   - Notify in-game players when someone executes an MCDC command